 Another issue is that these exercises always train you outside of a musical context.
 They aren’t part of a song.
 The exercises are a sterile, isolated, laboratory approach.
 Meanwhile, we need to train our skills for situations where there is a ton of musical information going on at once.
 And that’s why I’ve pointed you towards all the other exercises above first.

 That said, these recognition exercises have their place is ear training.
-For one, they are a good way of measuring progress.
-You might find that you can easily recognise some intervals or chords, but not other others.
-That tells you where you need to do more singing exercises.
-In short, used in the right way, they’re useful enough.
+Some people like these exercises precisely because they are used outside a musical context, because it's less tiring.
+After practicing with real music for a while, it can be a nice change.
+These exercises are also a good way of measuring progress.
+For example, you might find that you can easily recognise some intervals or chords, but not others.
+You might realise that you keep mixing up perfect fourths and perfect fifths.
+This tells you where you need to do more singing exercises.
+In short, these exercises can certainly be useful, as long as they are part of a 'balanced diet' of ear training practice.

-Here is a quick overview are all the articles, courses and other practice materials related to training your ears:
+Here is a quick overview of all the articles, courses and other practice materials related to training your ears.

 Make Your Ears Awesome: Riffs and Melodies